Quicklinks

 About Bastrop County Animal Services

 Bastrop County Animal Services was established in 1998.
 We have grown since then and continue to do so as Bastrop County grows.
 Currently, we have 3 separate buildings containing a total of 90 large indoor/outdoor kennels and 8 play yards.
 We have 2 cat housing areas including our communal cattery.
 Bastrop Animal Services encompasses both Animal Control and the Bastrop County Animal Shelter.
 We offer animal control services 7 days a week from 8:00 am to 4:00 pm as well as limited emergency after hour and holiday animal control response.
 The animal shelter is open to adoptions and owned animal surrenders during normal business hours.
 Owned animal surrenders are accepted by appointment- with proof of residency and identification.
-We allow people looking for lost or missing pets and offer assistance to residents that have found stray animals 7 days a week when staff is present and working (typically 8am-4pm except for County recognized holidays).
+We allow people looking for lost or missing pets 7 days a week when staff is present and working (typically 8am-4pm except for County recognized holidays).

 The Bastrop County Animal Shelter is a Public Service organization and “Open Intake Facility”- meaning that all dogs and cats within the County as well as those that are picked up by the City Animal Control Officers for Bastrop, Elgin and Smithville are housed here.
 We do our best to find adoptive homes and work with rescues to save as many animals as possible.
 Our “Open Intake” status prevents us from being “No Kill” as a policy, but we strive to remain “Low Kill” and typically have near “No Kill” save rates.